Aegedius11/Landing-page/README.md

-# Landing-page
-First Project to make a landing page
+In this Project I will make my first landing page using HTML and CSS.